-Thank God for the Election Commission: Sonia Gandhi on Congress’ win in Gujarat’s Rajya Sabha polls
+Thank God for the Election Commission: Sonia Gandhi on Congress’ win in Gujarat Rajya Sabha polls

 Gandhi admitted that there was a lot of tension ahead of the elections.
 “I am so happy and relieved with his victory,” she added.

-Bharatiya Janata Party National President Amit Shah, Information and Broadcasting Minister Smriti Irani won the two other seats.
+Bharatiya Janata Party National President Amit Shah and Information and Broadcasting Minister Smriti Irani won the two other Rajya Sabha seats from Gujarat.

 Gandhi in Lok Sabha